'I'd never forgive myself': Kiwi cricket fan Mike Lane books last-minute flight to England

 "If England and India are knocked out I'm hoping there's going to be plenty of tickets floating about."

-India was chasing 240 for a spot in the World Cup final but New Zealand's efforts in the field made up for a poor innings with the bat.
+Last night's semi-final saw India chasing 240 for a spot in the World Cup final but New Zealand's efforts in the field made up for a poor innings with the bat.

-"I think we jokingly said if we can rip them a new one in the top order and get rid of Rahul, Sharma and Kohli, cheaply, then we'll be in with a chance," he said.
+"I think we jokingly said if we can rip them a new one in the top order and get rid of Rahul, Sharma and Kohli, cheaply, then we'll be in with a chance," Lane said.

 "When they were five runs for three down, I didn't quite expect us to rip them quite as large a one as they did - from then on they were on the back foot.